401(k) For Small Business in St. Charles County, MO

 3. Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
-The automatic contribution rate starts at 3% and increases by 1% every year until it reaches a maximum of 6%, unless the employee decides on a different contribution rate.
+4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they choose to opt out or contribute a different amount.
+The automatic contribution rate starts at 3% and increases by 1% every year until it reaches a maximum of 6%, unless the employee elects a different contribution rate.

 Solo or Individual 401(k) Plan

-Solo and Individual 401(k) plans are intended for people who are self-employed, or a business where the only employee is a spouse.
-Contributions are tax deductible and gains grow tax-deferred until the money is taken out.
+These are are meant for people who are self-employed, or businesses where the only employees are spouses.
+Contributions can be deducted from taxable income and gains grow tax-deferred until withdrawn.
 This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
 Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance surpasses $250,000.

-What plan works best for your and your employees depends on your business and employees.
-If you're considering setting up a 401(k) plan for your small St. Charles County, MO business, schedule a meeting with a member of our team today to get started.
+The "best" plan for your will depend on your business and employees.
+If you're thinking of establishing a 401(k) plan for your small St. Charles County, MO business, schedule an appointment with one of our advisers today to get started.

 How a Financial Advisor Can Help Small St. Charles County, MO Businesses With Their 401(k) Plans

-Even considering the great things a 401(k) plan can do for a small business, some St. Charles County, MO employers might still be wary, as managing a 401(k) plan is complex and time-consuming.
+Given the benefits of a small business offering a 401(k) plan, some St. Charles County, MO employers might still be uneasy, as managing a 401(k) plan is complex and time-consuming.
 That’s where we come in.
-Here are some ways that a financial advisor can assist with your small business’s 401(k) plan:
+Here are some some of the many ways that a financial advisor can assist with your small business’s 401(k) plan:

-• Plan design — A few detailed Google searches are a poor replacement for years of experience and everyday interaction with retirement plans.
-Financial advisors can work with small business owners to develop a 401(k) plan that meets the specific needs of their business and employees.
-They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.
+• Plan design — A handful of quick internet searches can't come close to providing the same level of skill and experience as a licensed advisory firm.
+Financial advisors can partner with small business owners to create a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.

-• Initiating and managing a plan — There are numerous requirements you must follow when beginning your small business 401(k).
-You have to:
+• Initiating and managing a plan — There are specific steps you must take when initiating your small business 401(k).
+You must:

 • Adopt a written plan document